Calorie Counter Watch

 A calorie counter watch is a very effective fitness tracker to help you get control of your calories.
 If you’re one of the millions of people struggling with weight loss, then a calorie counter watch might be exactly what you need.
 At least it was for me.

-I started using a watch in 2016 that tracks all the key fit metrics each day.
+I started using this type of watch in 2016 that tracks all the key fit metrics each day.
 This includes calories, steps, distance, and more.
-It was a revelation for me It opened my eyes to this valuable world of info, and how it affected my weight loss.
+It was a revelation for me!
+It opened my eyes to this valuable world of info, and how it affected my weight loss.

-When I spend a day a the beach, I always go for a 30 to 60-minute power walk.
+When I spend a day a the beach, I always go for a 30 to 60-minute power walk down the beach (30 minutes out, and 30 minutes back).
 All of these extra bumps in my steps don’t mean much by themselves.
 But over the course of a year, the impact is monumental.
+And these little bumps also help you to achieve your daily goals!

 These are my daily goals on my calorie counter watch: